• Skip to primary navigation

 Wait a minute .. why cocoa brownies ??

-It all started 2 years back .
+It all started 6 years back.
 I vaguely remember that day.
 I was craving brownies and was all set to make it.
-Unfortunately I was out of baking chocolate.
+Unfortunately, I was out of baking chocolate.
 I quickly searched online and settled for cocoa brownies by Alice Medrich.
-I was a bit skeptical about using cocoa instead of melted chocolate but then there was no harm experimenting .
+I was a bit skeptical about using cocoa instead of melted chocolate but then there was no harm in experimenting.

-This recipe must be great for folks consuming eggs .But oh boy converting this recipe having eggs into eggless was such a bummer.
+This recipe must be great for folks consuming eggs.
+Oh boy!!!! converting this recipe from eggs to eggless was such a bummer.

 1 st trial